nguray/QtSpriteEdit/README.md

-Small Sprite Editor using Qt in C++
+Small Sprite Editor using Qt in C++.